System Design Space

 Typical antipatterns

-Rely only on perimeter security and do not check auth inside the service.
+Rely only on perimeter security and skip auth checks inside services.

 Mix user and machine tokens without an explicit privilege model.

-Retry without anti-replay and idempotency guard in the write API.
+Retry write APIs without anti-replay and idempotency guards.

 References